 Members will be encouraged to arrange “rug-pooling” — designating a driver from a local hook in group to bring rugs in the morning and perhaps a different “designated driver” to pick up rugs at the end of the shoot.

-Anne-Marie likes to photograph rugs outdoors, so we’ll be looking for venues with good parking, some shade, and an indoor alternative in case of rainy weather.
+Anne-Marie likes to photograph rugs outdoors, so we’ve chosen venues with good parking, some shade, and an indoor alternative in case of rainy weather.